michaeluno/amazon-auto-links/readme.txt

 = What would be the benefit to upgrade to the pro version? =

 With the pro version, unlimited numbers of units can be created.
-Also the number of categories per unit, the number of items to display per unit are unrestriceted as well.
+Also the number of categories per unit, the number of items to display per unit are unrestricted as well.
 Please consider upgrading it.
 [Auto Amazon Links Pro](https://store.michaeluno.jp/amazon-auto-links-pro/downloads/amazon-auto-links-pro/) As of Pro 2.0.6, links can be displayed in multiple columns.

 = I get a blank white page after adding a unit to the theme.
 What is it?
 What should I do? =